RatJuggler/great-pyramid-puzzle/README.md

 ##### Progress
 - Captured data representing the Pocket and Great version of the puzzle and a Simple version aimed at testing.
 - Built data structures to hold the puzzle data and state.
+- Created some tests to verify the basic functionality.
-- Built mechanisms to add tiles to the puzzle, randomly or in sequence without matching, as well as matching with adjacent tiles.
+- Built mechanisms to add tiles to the puzzle, randomly or in sequence without matching, as a test.
 - Built a display renderer using SVG to show the puzzle in a given state and to animate tiles as they are placed and removed.
 - Built a UI with options to control the display and solving process.
 - Brute Force solver working (cycles through every single possible combination of tiles, positions and orientations).